KaiGE-Organization/KaiGE/VISION.md

 - **Real-time Collaboration:**
   - Enable real-time collaboration features, allowing multiple developers to work on the same project simultaneously, fostering teamwork and productivity.

- - **CLI Tool To Help Withe The Development Workflow:**
+ - **CLI Tool To Help With The Development Workflow:**
-   - CLI tool to initialize template projects, build your games to each platform, and publish plugins and assets to the asset store.
+   - Use the CLI tool to initialize template projects, build your games for each platform, and publish plugins and assets to the asset store.

 ### Genre-specific Focus:

-- **FPS Toolkit:**
-  - Offer specialized tools and utilities for developing first-person shooter (FPS), including realistic weapon mechanics, AI behaviors, and level design components.

-- **Simulation Support:**
-  - Cater to simulation game developers with features tailored for realistic physics, dynamic environments, and complex system interactions.
+- Make specific game templates that set movement and basic mechanics for FPS, TPS, Simulation, Racing, and Platformer games.
+- The asset store will host templates as a category of assets.

 ### Exceptional Community Support: